Random Coordinate Descent for Resource Allocation in Open Multi-Agent Systems: Problem statement

-We assume that two distinct events never happen simultaneously, and following the above characterization, we consider a discrete evolution of the time where each time-step $k$ corresponds to the random time instant at which the $k$-th event of the system $\xi_k\in\Xi$ takes place.
-Moreover, we consider the following assumption that guarantees that replacements and interactions are independent processes, so that at any iteration $k$, the event $\xi_k$ is an interaction, \textit{i.e.}, $\xi_k\in U$, with fixed probability $p_U$, and a replacement, \textit{i.e.}, $\xi_k\in R$, with fixed probability $p_R = 1-p_U$. \begin{assumption} An event $\xi_k$ is independent of any other event $\xi_j$, with $j\neq k$, and of any information in the system prior to time-step $k$, such as the estimates or local cost functions. \end{assumption} Our goal is to characterize the evolution of the distance between the estimates held by the agents $x^k$ and the instantaneous minimizer $\optx{k}$.
-A choice of measure for this distance is, \textit{e.g.}, the Euclidean norm $\norm{x^k-\optx{k}}^2$, although we will see later that this metric might not be appropriate for general graph topologies.
+We assume that two events never occur simultaneously, so that we can consider a discrete evolution of the time where each time-step $k\in\N$ corresponds to the time instant at which the $k$-th event takes place.
+For all $k\in\N$, we then define the random variable $\xi_k\in\Xi$ which characterizes the nature of the event taking place at the time-step $k$.
+We moreover consider the following assumption that guarantees that replacements and interactions are independent processes, so that the event happening at time-step $k$ is a pairwise interaction (\textit{i.e.}, $\xi_k\in U$) with fixed probability $p_U$, and a replacement (\textit{i.e.}, $\xi_k\in R$) with fixed probability $p_R = 1-p_U$. \begin{assumption} For all $k\in\N$, $\xi_k$ is independent of $\xi_j$ for all $j\neq k$, and of any variable in the system prior to time-step $k$, such as the estimates or local cost functions. \end{assumption}

+Our goal is to characterize the evolution of the distance between the estimates held by the agents $x^k$ and the instantaneous minimizer $\optx{k}$.
+A choice of measure for this distance is, \textit{e.g.}, the squared Euclidean norm $\norm{x^k-\optx{k}}^2$, although we will see later that this metric might not be appropriate for general graph topologies.
 Assumption~\ref{Ass:Statement:Indep} allows for performing this analysis by studying independently the effect of each type of event on our metric in order to characterize its evolution in expectation over a single time step.